Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 ***Morwk***

-“Got it.”
+"Got it."

-“That was fast.”
+"That was fast."
 Dora leaned over Morwk’s shoulder curiously.

-“Makes sense he’d keep the master control key on his person...Thanks for retrieving that, by the way.”
+"Makes sense he’d keep the master control key on his person...Thanks for retrieving that, by the way."
 The thought of rifling through the dead Qinis’ pouches and pockets himself had left Morwk feeling thoroughly queasy.
 Dora had obligingly fetched them and cleaned them for him.

 It was too bad the two deathworlders and Moj had smashed most of the pirate’s drone collection.
 Many of them had been quite sophisticated and valuable, and Morwk could have done some good with them.
 But, at least the two *biggest* prizes were still intact.

 He slaved them to the ship’s systems, watched carefully for signs of hostile malware, then made a satisfied sound and stepped back.

-“Good.”
+"Good."
 He keyed his communicator.
-“Urgug?
+"Urgug?
 Moj?
 We’re ready down here.
-You can go to warp any time.”
+You can go to warp any time."

-“So.
-Think it’ll work?”
+"So.
+Think it’ll work?"
 Dora asked as the engines promptly fired up and backed them out of the degaussing station.

-“It’s better than nothing,” Morwk replied, which was about as optimistic as he could manage.
+"It’s better than nothing," Morwk replied, which was about as optimistic as he could manage.

-“Can’t hurt?”
+"Can’t hurt?"

-“Something like that.
-I hope it does.”
+"Something like that.
+I hope it does."
 He gave her a pat on the shoulder.
-“Good thinking, though.”
+"Good thinking, though."

-“Thanks, Morwk.”
+"Thanks, Morwk."
 Dora watched the control software a minute or so longer as they turned and went to warp, dragging their prize behind them.
 She gave a satisfied nod, and headed for the door.
-“I guess we’d better go hear what Ian has to tell us.”
+"I guess we’d better go hear what Ian has to tell us."

-“That we’re locked on a ship with a rampant feral Gaoian who’s lost his mind?”
+"That we’re locked on a ship with a rampant feral Gaoian who’s lost his mind?"

-“Hey, that’s our *friend* you’re talking about!”
+"Hey, that’s our *friend* you’re talking about!"

-Morwk ducked his body apologetically. “...Sorry.
+Morwk ducked his body apologetically. "...Sorry.
 You’re right.
 I just...whatever happened to him isn’t *small,* Dora.
-I don’t know what Ian could possibly tell us that would make me feel comfortable now…”
+I don’t know what Ian could possibly tell us that would make me feel comfortable now…"

 Dora sighed, and tottered away toward the common room.
-“We’ll see, I guess.”
+"We’ll see, I guess."

 Morwk stood alone in engineering for a moment, gathering his thoughts.
 He glanced back at the drone control panel one last time, satisfied himself that yes, *those* at least were working as they should, then steeled himself and followed her.
 At least, he supposed, some explanation was better than none.